 Low reading proficiency in the United States may reflect limited teacher knowledge of the SOR (Aro & Björn, 2016; Fielding-Barnsley, 2010; Hurry et al., 2005; Moats, 2009).
 This suggests that teacher preparation programs do not provide preservice teachers with in-depth knowledge of the SOR (Castles et al., 2018) and do not adequately prepare them to teach reading (Buckingham et al., 2013; Castles et al., 2018; Seidenberg, 2017).
-Poor outcomes may also reflect lack of effective and efficient instruction, including inadequate time for phonics and comprehension instruction, opportunities to practice, or failure to use a scope and sequence (Duke & Mesmer, 2019).
+Poor outcomes may also reflect a lack of effective and efficient instruction, including inadequate time for phonics and comprehension instruction, opportunities to practice, or failure to use a scope and sequence (Duke & Mesmer, 2019).

 Critics of the SOR offer other reasons for poor reading outcomes.
-They argue that phonics instruction alone does not lead to skilled reading and that the use of decodable books limits reading development because of the absence of authentic, meaningful text (Blevins, 2017; Calkins, 2020).
+They argue that phonics instruction alone does not lead to skilled reading and that using decodable books limits reading development because of the absence of authentic, meaningful text (Blevins, 2017; Calkins, 2020).
 They also raise concerns that Structured Literacy does not address the multidimensional nature of reading, that some students do not need phonics instruction, and that the approach does not encourage teachers to individualize reading to the interests, experiences, and abilities of students (Compton-Lily et al., 2020).

 In response to these critiques, it is important to note that the SOR approach recommends phonics instruction through decodable books for development of early reading skills, but it also recommends broad reading across reading genres using interesting and authentic text (i.e., informational text to develop skilled reading, world knowledge, and increased academic vocabulary).
-In addition, differentiated, diagnostic, and responsive instruction are components of a SOR approach indicating that instruction is individualized to the abilities and needs of the student based on data.
+In addition, differentiated, diagnostic, and responsive instruction are components of a SOR approach, indicating that instruction is individualized to the abilities and needs of the student based on data.
 Students' background knowledge and interests are incorporated into SOR instruction.

-Reading practices in the United States for emergent bilinguals must be examined to change their reading trajectories and to advance their oral language and development.
-The SOR must be carefully reviewed to determine how it applies to reading instruction for emergent bilinguals and to identify additions to, or modifications of, SOR principles to ensure the SOR addresses the unique language and reading needs of emergent bilinguals in L1 and L2.
+Reading practices in the United States for ELs must be examined to change their reading trajectories and to advance their oral language and development.
+The SOR must be carefully reviewed to determine how it applies to reading instruction for ELs and to identify additions to, or modification of, SOR principles to ensure the SOR addresses ELs' unique language and reading needs in L1 and L2.

-"The key is to determine what reading practices work for whom, under what circumstances" English learners are not a heterogeneous group; some are immigrants (entering preschool while others are older students who may have gaps in formal schooling), some are born in the US, and some are simultaneous bilinguals.
+ELs are not a heterogeneous group; some are immigrants (entering preschool while others are older students who may have gaps in formal schooling), some are born in the US, and some are simultaneous bilinguals.
 Each group has different literacy and language needs; therefore, language programs, instruction, training, and resources must match the needs of the students.
-The key is to determine what reading practices work for whom, under what circumstances, and to apply the best available research evidence systematically in L1 and L2 to ensure improved reading outcomes for all students, including emergent bilinguals.
+The key is to determine what reading practices work for whom, under what circumstances, and to apply the best available research evidence systematically in L1 and L2 to ensure improved reading outcomes for all students, including ELs.